Toilet Installation Guide

 Before installation, two-piece toilets must be constructed.
 It usually takes less than 15 minutes, but there's always the chance that a gasket between the bowl and the tank, or tank bolt gaskets, will fail to keep the water in and cause leaks.
 It takes longer to replace defective gaskets.

-Building Regulations or Planning Permission Approval for Toilet Installations
+Building Regulations & Planning Permission for Toilet Installations

-Building regulations and planning permission approval are extremely important as you don't want to get in trouble with your council.
+Building regulations and, where required, planning permission approval, are extremely important as you don't want to get in trouble with your council.

 They are also important because if there are building regulations, then that means there are hidden risks when installing a toilet.

-You don't want to break or harm yourself when you can just see the regulations and get permission to install a new toilet.
+You don't want to damage anything or harm yourself when you can just follow regulations and, where needed, get permission to install a new toilet.

 Building regulations must be followed when installing your new toilet.
-These are in place to ensure that everything related to your new toilet is installed correctly, such as plumbing and drainage.
+These are in place to ensure that key aspects of your toilet installation is done correctly, such as plumbing and drainage.

 If they aren't, you'll have issues in the future, not just with the operation of your new toilet but also when it comes time to sell the house.

-Your local council will issue you a building control completion certificate, which you will only be eligible for if everything is up to code.
-If it is when you can install a new toilet into your home.
+For work that needs building control approval, your local council or an approved inspector may issue you a building control completion certificate once everything complies with the relevant building regulations.
+If it does, then you can install a new toilet into your home.

-When it comes to needing planning permission approval t is probably best to check with your council again.
+When it comes to needing planning permission approval it is best to check with your council whether it is required when replacing your toilet.

-It is always best to have a planning consultant on board who can debate what will apply to you; not all properties have the same regulations, and restrictions can change at any time, so having someone on hand who is up to date with the latest council restrictions will make your life much easier.
+For larger and complex installations, it is best to have a planning consultant on board who can debate what will apply to you; not all properties have the same regulations, and restrictions can change at any time, so having someone on hand who is up to date with the latest council restrictions will make your life much easier.

 How to Clean and Maintain a Toilet

-Cleaning toilets is a chore that few people hate.
+Cleaning toilets is a chore that few people enjoy.
 Therefore, although it is a job you hate, it is also essential.

 Regular toilet cleaning removes hazardous bacteria as well as unsightly mineral or soil accumulation.
-Keeping your toilet clean will also prevent it from breaking if you keep it in a brand-new condition!
+Keeping your toilet clean will help prevent issues if you keep it in a brand-new condition!

 However, like with most household chores, cleaning your toilet regularly will make the job go more smoothly the following time.